 - Tax reporting and recordkeeping can become complex when many small trades are involved.

-Commonly used assets for these loops tend to be heavily traded majors and widely available stablecoins.
+Commonly used assets for these loops tend to be highly traded majors and widely available stablecoins.
 Examples often include Bitcoin (BTC), Ether (ETH), and a large dollar-pegged stablecoin such as Tether, since these markets are frequently listed in multiple pairings on the same venue.

 Tips for improving your odds of success include: